 Roofing including roof space

-Repair category 2
+Repair category 1

-Notes The roof structure appears to be constructed of original materials.
+Notes Moss growth is noted to the roof coverings.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The flat roof covering has a limited life expectancy and can fail without warning.